maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Employee Bonus](https://zhuanlan.zhihu.com/p/258318063)

-Select all employee's name and bonus whose bonus is < 1000.
+Select all employee's name and bonus whose bonus is < 1000 (or NULL).

 ```diff
 Employee